Migrations¶

 Example¶

-Let us assume we have an application with the following structure.
+Consider an application with the following structure:

 .